Xena,

 mercenary.
 The war zone between her

-perpetual in Nasheen, all men are sent to the front, women ruling the streets
+only proof needed to collect bounty.
+War is perpetual in Nasheen, and all men are sent to the front, leaving women to rule the streets

 times with only her strength and will to rely upon, comes face to face with the